rOY369/Docs/work/IoT/sustainable_software_architecture.md

 		- Test cases

 **Note : Architecture trade-off analysis**
 At each step in structuring, it is worthwhile challenging our creativity to expand the solution set under consideration.
-And then evaluating different alternatives against the prioritized
+And then evaluating different alternatives against the prioritised requirements.
+Selection of the best solution generally involves some compromise but it is best to make this explicit and worth mentioning in the design document.

 **Design Document 6 : Testing Resilience/Architecture Validation**